AdMFirst/AdMFirst/README.md

 - 👀 I’m interested in artificial intelligence
 - 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me plz don't, I'm shy
+- 📫 If you have something to say, you can checkout my mastodon account [@admfirst@mstdn.social](https://mstdn.social/@admfirst)

 <!---
 AdMFirst/AdMFirst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.